LarsKusanagi/OCP-Cut-Character-Models/README.md

 NOTE: One of the possible bonus features may include
 * Updated Icons from existing mods (some are updated from old version, and another is brand new (especially the banner and some new icons)
 * Huds (IGB TBA)
 * Loading Screens: Some can be taken from other sources that matches Marvel Ultimate Alliance and X-Men Legends loading screens.
+Captain Britain and Longshot are from Marvel Tales and Contest of Champs, respectively.
 * Generated Packages (TBA)
 * Updated Herostat to associate between custom kitbash mesh I made, and the current mod (TBA)
 * New Animation Pack (some might start from FBX, first, unless I find the ways to rename my custom animations in 3DSMax (given the models are made in Blender) & mix new animations with old ones)